-SB 868 would provide a one-time permanent increase in benefits for retirees and beneficiaries with an initial retirement commencement year before 1999, with the adjustment being greater for those who have been retired the longest.
-Note that for beneficiaries of deceased retirees, the retirement date will be based on the member's original retirement date.
-The adjustment would apply to the sum of the monthly allowance, which reflects the 2% annual benefit adjustment, and the purchasing power payments to date.
+Senate Bill 868 was enacted in 2022, which added Section 24410.8 of the Education Code and provided a onetime permanent increase in benefits first payable July 1, 2023, for retirees and beneficiaries with an initial retirement commencement year before 1999, with the adjustment being greater for those who have been retired the longest.
+Note that for beneficiaries of deceased retirees, the retirement date is based on the member's original retirement date.
+The adjustment applies to the sum of the monthly allowance, which reflects the 2% annual benefit adjustment, and the purchasing power payments to date.

-As specified in the legislation, these additional benefits would be paid from the SBMA.
+As requested, we have based our cost estimate on an additional one-time permanent increase in benefits based on the year of retirement effective July 1, 2024.
+For purposes of the calculation, the additional adjustment percentage is assumed to apply to the sum of the monthly allowance payable from the DB Program, the 2% annual benefit adjustment through July 1, 2024, and purchasing power payments as of July 1, 2024, including the increase under Section 24410.8.
+Similar to the prior legislation, these additional benefits would be paid from the SBMA.
 The future 2% annual benefit adjustments and purchasing power payments would apply to the resulting additional benefits based on the effective date of the increase.
-That is, if the retiree receives a \$100 additional payment effective July 1, 2023, they would receive additional \$2 increases (2% of \$100) effective July of 2024 and each July thereafter.
-Any potential future purchasing power benefits on the increase under SB 868 would be based on a July 1, 2023 commencement date.
+That is, if the retiree receives a \$100 additional payment effective July 1, 2024, they would receive additional \$2 increases (2% of \$100) effective July of 2025 and each July thereafter.
+Any potential future purchasing power benefits on the increase would be based on a July 1, 2024 commencement date.

-The following schedule details the percentage increases in the benefits for retirees and beneficiaries as specified in SB 868:
+The following schedule details the percentage increases in the benefits for retirees and beneficiaries as requested: